 |Incentive||Public blockchain incentivizes participants for growing the network.||The private blockchain is limited and hence have no similar incentive as that of a public blockchain.||Hybrid blockchain can opt to incentivize users if they want to.|

 |Use-case||Can be used in almost every industry.
 Good for public projects.
 It is also good for creating cryptocurrency for commercial use.||Private blockchain is great for organization blockchain implementation as they require complete control over their workflow.||Hybrid is best suited for projects that can neither go private or public and have a lack of trust.
 The supply chain is a great example.
 It is also effective in banking, finance, IoT, and others.|

 |Carries basic property of blockchain||Yes||Yes||Yes|

-Public or private blockchain cannot solve every problem out there.
-For organization and companies that want to take advantage of the blockchain, but don’t want to expose their critical business data and process to the whole world!
+A public or private blockchain cannot solve every problem out there.
+For organizations and companies that want to take advantage of the blockchain but don’t want to expose their critical business data and process to the whole world!

 We went through private, public, and eventually hybrid blockchain to understand it.
 If you are still confused with these different variants of blockchain and want to learn more about them, then check out our free blockchain course.